cdarby/samovar/README.md

 ```
 python bamsurgeon2vcf.py < [infile]
 ```
-Converts bamsurgeon logfile output into a minimal .vcf file with genotype 0|0 to be used with `simulate.py --hom`
+Converts bamsurgeon logfile output into a minimal .vcf file with genotype 0|0 to be used with `simulate.py --hom` to calculate features at these sites

 ### experiments/subsampleLinkedBam.py
 ```
 python subsampleLinkedBam.py [infile] [outfile]
 ```
-Subsamples half of the barcodes in the file (BX tag)
+Subsamples half of the barcodes in the file (BX tag); uses pysam

 ### experiments/pairedTagBam.py
 ```